 August 20: OPPO announced its latest Android 13-based skin, ColorOS 13.
 The ColorOS 13 rollout has reportedly begun in batches globally, starting with the Oppo Find X5 Find X5 Pro models.
 Oppo plans to update 35 handsets across 60 countries globally in 2022.

 August 19: OnePlus has announced the Android 13-based OxygenOS 13 Closed Beta Testers recruitment program in India.
-You can apply for the program if you are using Indian OnePlus 8T, OnePlus 9R and OnePlus 10R units.
+You can apply for the program using Indian OnePlus 8T, OnePlus 9R, and OnePlus 10R units.
 Only 200 people for each device will be eligible for this Closed Beta Program.

 August 9: OnePlus 10 Pro models in India and North America have received Android 13-based OxygenOS 13 Open Beta 1 (OBT1) with build C.16.
 European OnePlus 10 Pro units will also get the Open Beta 1 update shortly.

-July 25: Beta 4.1 (TPB4.220624.008) arrives as a minor update that fixes issues with the main beta launch.
-The fixes include enabling or disabling Bluetooth, device rebooting when connecting to WiFi networks, incorrectly interpreting GPS data and more.
+July 25: Beta 4.1 (TPB4.220624.008) is a minor update that fixes issues with the main beta launch.
+The fixes include enabling or disabling Bluetooth, device rebooting when connecting to WiFi networks, incorrectly interpreting GPS data, and more.

 June 27: Google rolls out the Android 13 Beta version 3.3 with stability improvements, bug fixes, and better performance.
 The build number is TPB3.220617.002.
 The latest build also increases the Google Play services version from 22.18.19 to 22.21.16.